Risk Map As Middleware: Towards Interpretable Cooperative End-to-end Autonomous Driving for Risk-Aware Planning: EXPERIMENT

 \subsection{Evaluation Metrics}

-The evaluation aims to assess the overall performance of the proposed end-to-end framework, encompassing both the performance of scenario awareness and risk-aware planning.
-To this end, we adopt a comprehensive set of metrics: Average Precision (AP) and End-to-end Perception and Prediction Accuracy (EPA) \cite{gu2023vip3d} for evaluating scene understanding; Area Under the Curve (AUC) and Soft Intersection-over-Union (Soft-IoU) for quantifying the occupancy prediction task; and Average Displacement Error (ADE) and Collision Rate (CR) for measuring planning accuracy and safety.
+To assess the performance of scenario awareness and risk-aware planning, we adopt a comprehensive set of metrics: Average Precision (AP) and End-to-end Perception and Prediction Accuracy (EPA) \cite{gu2023vip3d} for evaluating scene understanding; Area Under the Curve (AUC) and Soft Intersection-over-Union (Soft-IoU) for quantifying the occupancy prediction task; and Average Displacement Error (ADE) and Collision Rate (CR) for measuring planning accuracy and safety.

 \textbf{Detection and Trajectory Prediction}.
 AP evaluates the detection performance with an intersection over the union threshold of 0.5.
 EPA evaluates the performance of joint perception and prediction: